 Origin and history

-Hornbeam, sometimes called "common hornbeam" or "forest hornbeam," is a tree typical of temperate European woodlands.
-Its name comes from the Latin * carpinus *, meaning "hard wood," referring to the exceptional strength of its trunk.
-In Celtic mythology, hornbeam symbolized loyalty, wisdom, and rigor, qualities associated with its straight and elegant form.
-Since the Middle Ages, its dense wood has been used to make tools, wheels, and objects requiring great strength.
-In gemmotherapy, hornbeam is now valued for its gentle action on fatigue and the circulatory system.
+The hornbeam, sometimes called "common hornbeam" or "forest hornbeam," is a tree typical of temperate European forests.
+Its name comes from the Latin carpinus, meaning "hard wood," in reference to the exceptional strength of its trunk.
+In Celtic mythology, the hornbeam symbolized loyalty, wisdom, and rigor, qualities associated with its straight and elegant shape.
+Since the Middle Ages, its dense wood has been used to make tools, wheels, and objects requiring high resistance.
+In gemmotherapy, hornbeam is now valued for its gentle action on fatigue and the blood system.